brongo/SAMUEL/README.md

 1. SAMUEL is cross-platform and open-source.
 It works on Windows, Linux, MacOS.
 2. Supports extracting of .decl files in bulk or individually.
-3. Successfully extracts several types of textures that VEGA doesn't support.
+3. Successfully extracts a few types of textures that VEGA doesn't support.
 4. Supports extracting non-streamed or modded textures - texture modders can now recover their source images.
 5. Has improved search functionality - can search with multiple keywords separated by spaces.
 6. Extracts "normals" in RG format (greenish color) used by DOOM Eternal, which should reduce steps needed to modify them.
-7. Runs a bit faster than VEGA in general.
+7. Loads/runs a bit faster than VEGA in general, but is not not as full-featured.

 ### Limitations:

+SAMUEL exports images in .DDS format only.

 SAMUEL is not yet capable of exporting models (.lwo/.md6 files) for use in Substance Painter or Blender.
 However, it is now possible to export these files in their *native* formats for the very first time.
 This is an important step and it makes it possible for us to start reverse-engineering the format.
 Once the model format is better understood, we can add export to .obj/.fbx features.